 The Halcyan approaches the limescale problem by treating the hard water minerals and altering their behaviour.
 You can read more about how our system works here.
 What does this mean for appliances such as the kettle, if the minerals are still present?
 For starters the heat based reaction still occurs and scale is still deposited.
 However, the physical properties of the scale will be different to what you would normally find in an untreated home.
 The scale will manifest as a hard, thin and brittle layer on the heating element.
 It will not form as hard crusty, uneven clumps.
 This scale will not grow beyond the heating element and this thin layer will have a minimal impact on the function of the kettle.

 One of the other key aspects of the Halcyan is that treated water is that it will remove existing scale.
 So when the kettle is left to sit with treated water it will begin to break down the thin scale in the kettle.
-Essentially the process is reduced to the scale forming due to the heat and then being brought back into solution due to the surrounding treated water, keeping the scale at a much reduced level and increasing the lifespan and functionality of the kettle.
+Essentially the process is the scale forming due to the heat and then being brought back into solution due to the surrounding treated water, keeping the scale at a much reduced level and increasing the lifespan and functionality of the kettle.
 Occasional pieces of the scale will flake off due to the treated water wearing it down, these can simply be swilled out when necessary.

-So, whilst the Halcyan remove all the kettle on the kettle it will reduce it and do its bit to ensure the kettle remains fighting fit for much longer than it would in a normal hard water home.
+So, whilst the Halcyan won’t remove all the limescale on the kettle it will reduce it and do its bit to ensure the kettle remains fighting fit for much longer than it would in a normal hard water home.
 Thus, saving you money, time and frequent headaches when trying to brew your next round of tea!